 The Advent candles also have additional meanings.
 Purple is a liturgical color that represents prayer and penance.
-In addition, the light from the candles represents the light of Christ that shines into the darkness that represents sin.
+In addition, the light from the candles represents the light of Christ that shines into the darkness representing sin.

 While many Christians, including Catholics, use purple and pink Advent candles, Protestants may use red candles instead.
 White candles can also be substituted for purple and pink candles.

 Another way that Advent is recognized is with an Advent calendar in which you open a small door each day.
-Some calendars include candy or chocolate behind each door for you to enjoy each day leading up to Christmas.
+Some calendars include candy or chocolate behind each door for each day leading up to Christmas.
+You can instead make a DIY calendar such as this chalkboard Advent calendar.
 Advent is also celebrated with prayer and song.
 Most people will decorate for the season with Christmas lights and a tree.

 The season of Advent is an important part of the Christmas season and a way to reflect on the meaning of Christmas and themes such as hope, faith, love, joy and peace.
 The Advent wreath includes three purple candles and a pink candle, although some Christians use other colors.